-Let us start with Icarus and his father, Daedalus the architect, who longed to escape the treacherous Minos, king of Crete.
-Stuck in that tower, months on end, if not years by now, having their spirits frozen in the cold darkness of those lifeless walls.
-And in his father’s eyes, bearing a parents least favorite thing to witness was the fate that would visit his son.
+Here they were, Icarus and his father Daedalus the architect, longing to escape the treacherous Minos, the king of Crete.
+Having been trapped in that tower for such a time that their spirits merged into the cold darkness of the walls.
+And in his father’s eyes lingered a parent’s least favourite thing to witness: the fate that would soon visit his son.

-He’s still young, thought the greying architect.
-There’s still much we can do, achieve, and attain.
+He’s still young, thought the old man.
+There’s still much we could have done and achieved.

 Daedalus heard the sea, the force of the waves that crashed and pinned them into this prison.
-Are they ever going to escape?
-Yet in spite of the conditions, he is after all a thinking man, a skillful man, and a craftsman favoured by the gods.
-And it is in such moments that Daedalus would conjure up his best ideas, ideas that not only challenged but confronted the very limitations that were coded into the natural working of things.
+Were they ever going to escape?
+In spite of the conditions, he was after all a thinking man, a skillful man, and a craftsman favoured by the gods.
+And it was in such moments that Daedalus would conjure up his best ideas, ideas that not only challenged but confronted the very limitations that were coded into the natural working of things.

 How? asked Icarus.